-Encapsulation Function switchport trunk encapsulation isl Specifies ISL encapsulation on the trunk link. switchport trunk encapsulation dot1q Specifies 802.1Q encapsulation on the trunk link. switchport trunk encapsulation negotiate Specifies that the interface negotiate with the neighboring interface to become an ISL (preferred) or 802.1Q trunk, depending on the configuration and capabilities of the neighboring interface.
+Encapsulation Function switchport trunk encapsulation dot1q Specifies 802.1Q encapsulation on the trunk link. switchport trunk encapsulation negotiate Specifies that the interface negotiate with the neighboring into become an ISL (preferred) or 802.1Q trunk, depending on the and capabilities of the neighboring interface.